blackmann/mangobase/website/guide/hooks.md

   }
 }

-// the register it on the hook app.hooksRegistry.register(AllowAdminsOnly)
+// then register it on the hook registry app.hooksRegistry.register(AllowAdminsOnly)
 ```